mychal-hall/Sprint-Challenge-Authentication/README.md

 1. What is the purpose of using _sessions_?

 - Sessions utilizes cookies instead of token auth.
 If you want some cookies, you can use sessions for that.
 It allows the server to store information pertaining to a specific user.
-One common use for cookies is to store session data.
+One common use for cookies is to store session data inclueding anonymous info such as pages viewed or searches.

 2. What does bcrypt do to help us store passwords in a secure manner.